 WHO WE ARE

-We are a couple who opted to work from home in 2008 to build a web design business we started in 2001.
+Mary started BizWebShop as a web design business in 2001.
+As a couple, we have worked from home since 2008, adding hosting, SEO and marketing services.
 We have a small team of trusted remote professionals who assist us in all aspects of online business, online marketing and Search Engine Optimization (SEO).

 - We work from home, lowering your costs.